d0n601/CSUS-CSC154/Lab5/README.md

    /* end change for prepared statement */
 ```

 When we run our attack from Task 2.1 on the code modified to use prepared statements we get `The account information your provide does not exist`.
-This is good, because it means it's treating it like a string now, not an executable statement, and there is no one with and `ID` of our exploit code. **Note:** The code function for valid login attempts.
+This is good, because it means it's treating it like a string now, not an executable statement, and there is no one with an `ID` matching that of our exploit code, because the `ID` should be an integer. **Note:** The fixed code does function for valid login attempts.

 ![attempt_again_1](./writeup/images/attempt_again_1.png)
 **Figure 23:** Attempting exploit from Task 2.1 on prepared statement code.